devdutt-dave007/PHONE-FLEET-MONITOR/README.md

 - Adding another API calling too if telegram fails to send message

 ## Part of PHONE-FLEET
-This script is a small linked part of the broader [PHONE-FLEET](github.com/devdutt-dave007) project *As we extract every bit of work from old devices, it's equally important to keep a watchful eye on them.
+This script is a small linked part of the broader [PHONE-FLEET](https://github.com/devdutt-dave007/PHONE-FLEET) project.
+*As we extract every bit of work from old devices, it's equally important to keep a watchful eye on them.